SharePoint Version History : A Practical Guide

 What is SharePoint versioning?

-Versioning is a feature of SharePoint that allows you to store, track, and restore versions of files in a list or document library.
-Thanks to this feature, SharePoint can create a version every time a file is modified, allowing authorized users to access the version history, view information such as the date and author of the changes, and restore any previous versions.
+Versioning is a SharePoint feature that allows you to store, track, and restore versions of files in a list or document library.
+With this feature, SharePoint creates a new version every time a file is modified, allowing authorized users to access the version history, view information like the date and author of changes, and restore any of the previous versions.

 How do you enable version history in SharePoint?

 To enable versioning in SharePoint, you need to have edit permissions for the list or library.
-Once you have the necessary permissions, open the list or document library, go to the settings, select "List settings" or "Library settings," and then "Versioning settings" to configure versioning.
+Once you have permission, open the list or document library, go to the settings, select 'List settings' or 'Library settings', and then 'Versioning settings' to configure the versioning settings.

-What are the configuration options for versioning a SharePoint library?
+What are the versioning configuration options for a document library in SharePoint?

-Configuration options for versioning a document library in SharePoint include: requiring approval for submitted files, creating a version every time a file is modified, saving only major versions or both major and minor versions, limiting the number of versions to be stored in the history, and deleting versions based on age.
+The configuration options for versioning a document library in SharePoint include: requiring approval for submitted files, creating a new version every time a file is modified, saving only major versions or both major and minor versions, limiting the number of versions to store in history, and deleting versions based on age.

 How do you disable version history in SharePoint?

-To disable version history in SharePoint, users with permission to manage a list or document library can request technical support to disable the versioning system via PowerShell or SharePoint CSOM.
-It is important to note that versions saved up to that point are not deleted, but content management features such as co-authoring are disabled.
+To disable version history in SharePoint, users with permissions to manage a list or document library can request technical support to deactivate versioning using PowerShell or SharePoint CSOM.
+It is important to note that versions saved up until that point are not deleted, but content management features such as co-authoring are disabled.

-Best practices for managing storage space in SharePoint include: limiting the number of versions to be stored to save storage space, performing periodic archive clean-ups, transferring files with their versions to an external backup archive, and implementing custom rules for analyzing less useful versions.
+Best practices for managing storage space in SharePoint include: limiting the number of versions to store to save storage space, performing periodic archive cleanups, transferring files with their versions to an external backup archive, and implementing custom rules to analyze less useful versions.

 When co-authoring is enabled in SharePoint, multiple users can work simultaneously on the same document.
 Each change is tracked and saved as a new version.
-When a user saves changes to a co-authored document, SharePoint saves a new version of the document that includes all changes made by all co-authors.
+When a user saves changes to a document being co-authored, SharePoint saves a new version of the document that includes all the changes made by all co-authors.

 What are the differences between major and minor versions in SharePoint?

-Major versions are represented by whole numbers (e.g., 1.0, 2.0) and indicate significant milestones such as the publication or review of a document.
-Minor versions, represented by decimal numbers (e.g., 1.1, 1.2), are used for minor changes and drafts.
-Major versions are visible to all users with access permissions, while minor versions may be restricted to certain users.
+Major versions are represented by whole numbers (e.g. 1.0, 2.0) and indicate significant milestones like the publication or revision of a document.
+Minor versions, represented by decimal numbers (e.g. 1.1, 1.2), are used for minor changes and drafts.
+Major versions are visible to all users with access permissions, while minor versions can be restricted to certain users.